const localhost = [4]u8{ 127, 0, 0, 1 };

 const connection = try server.accept();

 This code example allows one single connection.
-In other words, the server will wait for one incoming connection, and as soon as the server is done with the first connection that it establishs, the program ends, and the server stops.
+In other words, the server will wait for one incoming connection, and as soon as the server is done with this first connection that it establishes, the program ends, and the server stops.

 With this design, the server simply accepts the connection, and the whole process of dealing with the client, and receiving the HTTP Request, and sending the HTTP Response, all of this is done in the background, on a separate execution thread.